To Walk Invisible: Plot

 Branwell hears from his mistress and discovers her husband has died.
-However, his will provides that she will lose both her money and her house if she remarries or is seen with Branwell.
-Branwell sinks further into alcoholism and becomes increasingly violent.

-Meanwhile, the sisters have written novels and begin to send them out for publication.
+His will provides that she will lose both her money and her house if she remarries or is seen with Branwell.
+Branwell sinks further into alcoholism and becomes more violent.
+The sisters have written novels and begin to send them out to publishers; Emily and Anne have some success but Charlotte's first attempt fails.
 Charlotte takes their father for cataract surgery and during his recovery period she begins work on a second novel, Jane Eyre.
+Charlotte urges her sisters to go forward with publication without her and begins to look for a publisher for Jane Eyre.

-After disappearing for a long time, Branwell returns, severely unwell.
+Branwell returns from a long illness, severely unwell.
 The family tries to nurse him back to health but sudden sobriety means that he begins to experience hallucinations.

-Charlotte finally receives a letter from a publisher and is disappointed to learn that while Emily's novel Wuthering Heights and Anne's novel Agnes Grey have been accepted for publication, her own novel, The Professor, has been rejected.
-She urges her sisters to go forward with publication without her and begins to look for a publisher for Jane Eyre.

-The situation with Branwell worsens as the family is forced to pay off more of his debts.
-However, Jane Eyre is accepted for publication and all three of the books are incredibly successful.
-After yet another incident with Branwell harassing their father for money, Emily urges her sisters to reveal themselves and the huge success of their books to their father in order to alleviate his worries about their financial futures.
+The situation worsens while the family is forced to pay off his debts.
+Jane Eyre is accepted for publication and all three books are incredibly successful.
+After yet another incident with Branwell harassing their father for money, Emily urges her sisters to reveal the success of their books to their father to alleviate his worries about their future.
 The sisters ask their father not to reveal their success to Branwell, as they have achieved what he only dreamt of.

-Charlotte becomes enraged after Anne and Emily's publisher tries to pass off The Tenant of Wildfell Hall, a book written by Anne, as being Charlotte's work.
+Charlotte becomes enraged after Thomas Cautley Newby (Anne and Emily's publisher) tries to pass off The Tenant of Wildfell Hall, a book written by Anne, as being Charlotte's work.
 She insists that the sisters travel to London and reveal themselves to be separate authors.
-Anne agrees to go with her sister, but Emily refuses, insisting on protecting her anonymity.
-After Charlotte introduces herself and Anne, they are greeted with great enthusiasm by their publishers, who take them to the opera.

-When they return home Emily reveals that Branwell is deeply ill and has been vomiting blood.
-Branwell never recovers and eventually dies.
+Anne agrees to go with her sister but Emily refuses, insisting on protecting her anonymity.
+After Charlotte and Anne introduce themselves, they are greeted with great enthusiasm by their publishers, who take them to the opera.
+When they return home they find Branwell critically ill; he eventually dies.
+When a close friend comes to stay, all four women are walking on the moors when they witness a sun dog a phenomenon where three suns seem to appear in the sky.
+The friend says that the suns represent the three sisters and their fame is implied.

-A postscript reveals that Emily died three months after Branwell and Anne died five months after her.
-The parsonage was later turned into a museum celebrating the sisters and their work.
+A postscript reveals that Emily died three months after Branwell and Anne died five months after her and that the parsonage was later turned into a museum celebrating the sisters and their work.